llnut/Sorahk/README.md

 3. **Run** the executable – it will auto-generate `Config.toml` on first launch
 4. **Configure** settings using the GUI or by editing `Config.toml` directly
 5. **Press** the switch key (default: `DELETE`) to toggle turbo-fire on/off

+### 🎮 GUI Key Capture

+When capturing keys through the settings dialog:

+1. **Click the Capture button** for the trigger or target key field
+2. **Press the desired key(s)** – the capture completes when the first key is released
+3. For **combo keys**, hold all keys down, then release to capture the full combination
+4. For **single modifier keys** (e.g., `LSHIFT` alone), press and release the modifier

+**Special Key Behavior:**
+- **Print Screen (SNAPSHOT)**: Press the key twice to capture reliably.
+This is due to Windows API timing constraints and does not affect functionality once configured.
+- **Windows Keys (LWIN/RWIN)**: Capturing these keys will trigger the Start menu.
+Return to the application window to verify the capture was successful.
+Once configured, these keys will function normally for auto-fire without triggering the Start menu.

 ### 🔨 Building from Source